The Ren & Stimpy Show: Conception

 According to animator Bill Wray, John Kricfalusi created the characters Ren and Stimpy in 1978 for "personal amusement" while studying at Sheridan College.
-He was inspired to create Ren by an Elliott Erwitt photograph, printed on a postcard, called "New York City, 1946", showing a sweatered chihuahua at a woman's feet.
-Stimpy's design was inspired by a Tweety cartoon called A Gruesome Twosome, where the cats in the animation had big noses.
+He was inspired to create Ren by an Elliott Erwitt photograph, printed on a postcard, titled "New York City, Circa 1950", showing a sweatered chihuahua at a woman's feet.
+Stimpy's design was inspired by the cat duo from the 1945 Merrie Melodies cartoon A Gruesome Twosome, who had big noses.

 Approached by Nickelodeon for ideas for a show, Kricfalusi presented three.
 One was a variety show called Your Gang or Our Gang in which children presented cartoons, each parodying a different genre.
 Ren and Stimpy were pets of one of the presenters, and their cartoons would be in the style of Tom and Jerry.
 Vanessa Coffey, vice president of animation production, was uninterested in the ideas, but liked Ren and Stimpy, singling them out for their own series.

-Production of the pilot began in the summer of 1989, after The Ren & Stimpy Show was successfully pitched to Nickelodeon, and was conducted by Spümcø, Kricfalusi's Los Angeles-based animation company.
+Production of the pilot, "Big House Blues", began in the summer of 1989, after The Ren & Stimpy Show was successfully pitched to Nickelodeon, and it was conducted by Spümcø, Kricfalusi's Los Angeles-based animation company.
 A few months later, after the pilot had been screened at film festivals, it was announced that the show would be one of the channel's first Nicktoons.

+Kricfalusi mainly credited Bob Clampett for his series as well as other animators such as Chuck Jones, Tex Avery, Jay Ward and Max Fleischer.
+He additionally liked the comic artists such as Frank Frazetta, Johnny Hart, Jack Kirby and Charles M. Schulz as well as Hanna-Barbera and Mad Magazine.